3.8 C

 What about the Buzludzha building?

 The Buzludzha building is one of the few communist-era mega-monuments that survived in Europe.
-It is located on the top of the Buzludzha Peak in Bulgaria.
+It is located at the top of Buzludzha Peak in Bulgaria.
 It was built between 1971 and 1981 as a symbol of the country’s socialist movement and commemorating the socialists’ events at the peak.
 The building was designed in the brutalist architectural style, featuring a large concrete dome with a red star at the top.
 The inside of the building features mosaics, frescoes, and reliefs depicting scenes from Bulgarian history and the country’s socialist movement.

 Here is a link to the Buzludzha Project, which aims to save this post-war modernist building in Bulgaria.